H.O.L.Y.

 "H.O.L.Y." (an acronym for "High on Loving You") is a song recorded by American country music duo Florida Georgia Line.
 It is the lead single from the duo's third studio album, Dig Your Roots, which was released on August 26, 2016.
 The song was written by busbee, Nate Cyphert, and William Wiik Larsen.
-"H.O.L.Y." was first released on April 29, 2016 by Republic Nashville.
+"H.O.L.Y." was first released on April 29, 2016, by Republic Nashville.

 In its second week, "H.O.L.Y." jumped from number 39 to number one on the Billboard Hot Country Songs chart, becoming the duo's fifth single to top that chart.
 It is also their third single to receive a crossover promotion, impacting American Hot AC radio on June 27, 2016.

 Critical reception

 Jon Freeman of Rolling Stone commented positively on the song, applauding the group's musical evolution; though he did note caution regarding the song's Christian themes, saying "It's hard not to wonder if the FGL guys — both of whom have publicly proclaimed their faith on numerous occasions — will get some flak from religious listeners the way [Maren] Morris has for "My Church" and its perceived shunning of organized worship."
 Included on Spotify's list of Picks of the Week, Billboard commented the song "takes FGL in a new direction while keeping the infectious sing-along hooks that made the band famous."
+Kevin John Coyne of Country Universe was much less favorable, giving the song a failing grade and writing "A baffling mix of romanticism and religious imagery, Florida Georgia Line’s attempt at respectable music only puts their musical incompetence into sharper relief.
+Little more than a Curtis Stigers throwaway, “H.O.L.Y.” (“High On Loving You”) is adult contemporary drivel, the equivalent of those “serious ballads” that teenybopper acts like New Kids on the Block and Color Me Badd used to show they’d grown up, but only ended up as signals that their careers were ending because their audiences were outgrowing them."